econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 When you are ready to sign a transaction to spend bitcoin, it is necessary to create a Partially Signed Bitcoin Transaction (PSBT).
 You can deposit bitcoin with your Passport stored away but to spend bitcoin, the Passport needs to sign the transaction.
 Sparrow Wallet is used to build the transaction based on your available Unspent Transaction Outputs (UTXOs) and the information you enter when constructing the transaction.
 The PSBT details are passed between Sparrow Wallet and the Passport using the QR code exchange method or the microSD card.
 This is covered below.

-## Mixing Straight to a Hardware Wallet
+## Step 5: Mixing Straight to a Hardware Wallet
 One really cool feature of Whirlpool is that you can mix straight to your hardware wallet.
 You can set the number of mixes you want each UTXO to achieve and as your UTXOs re-mixes hit that number they will be deposited to your hardware wallet straight from a CoinJoin transaction.
 Additionally, Sparrow Wallet will add an additional source of randomness to help you avoid creating paterns that could be used as on-chain heuristics; each UTXO that hits your set number of re-mixes will have a 25% chance of being mixed again.
 When you receive deposits to your hardware wallet straight out of a CoinJoin transaction, it looks as though that UTXO is still in Whirlpool to any outside observer looking on-chain.

 Navigate to the `UTXOs` tab on the left-hand side and the `Postmix` tab on the right-hand side, these are all of your mixing UTXOs.
 At the bottom, click on <kbd>Mix to</kbd>.